lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * fragmentation and reassembly,
 * demultiplex EDHOC messages from other types of messages,
 * denial-of-service protection,
-* message correlation.
+* message correlation, see {{ci-edhoc}}.

 EDHOC does not require error free transport since changes in the content of a message is detected by the integrity verification, although possibly in the following message, see "transcript hashes" in {{asym}}.

 EDHOC is designed to enable an authenticated key exchange with small messages, where the minimum message sizes are of the order illustrated in the first column of {{fig-sizes}}.
 There is no maximum message size specified by the protocol; this is for example dependent on the size of authentication credentials (if they are transported, see {{auth-key-id}}).

 The use of transport is specified in the application profile, which in particular may specify limitations in message sizes, see {{applicability}}.

-### Use of Connection Identifiers for EDHOC Message Correlation {#ci-edhoc}
+### EDHOC Message Correlation {#ci-edhoc}

-The transport needs to support the correlation between EDHOC messages and facilitate the retrieval of protocol state and security context during an EDHOC session, including an indication of a message being message_1.
-The correlation may reuse existing mechanisms in the transport protocol.
-For example, the CoAP Token may be used to correlate EDHOC messages in a CoAP response and an associated CoAP request.
+Correlation between EDHOC messages is needed to facilitate the retrieval of protocol state and security context during an EDHOC session.
+It is also helpful for the Responder to get an indication that a received EDHOC message is the beginning of a new session so there is no protocol state or security context to retrieve.

+Correlation may be based on existing mechanisms in the transport protocol, for example, the CoAP Token may be used to correlate EDHOC messages in a CoAP response and in an associated CoAP request.
+The connection identifiers may also be used to correlate EDHOC messages.

-Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state/security context during an EDHOC session.
-Transports that do not inherently provide correlation across all messages of an EDHOC session can send connection identifiers along with EDHOC messages to gain that required capability, e.g., by prepending the appropriate connection identifier (when available from the EDHOC protocol) to the EDHOC message.
-Transport of EDHOC in CoAP payloads is described in {{coap}}, which also shows how to use connection identifiers and message_1 indication with CoAP.
+If correlation between consecutive messages is not provided by other means then the transport SHOULD prepend the appropriate connection identifier (when available from the EDHOC protocol) to the EDHOC message.
+If message_1 indication is not provided by other means, then the transport SHOULD prepend the message_1 with the CBOR simple value `true` (0xf5), as a unique dummy identifier.

+Transport of EDHOC in CoAP payloads is described in {{coap}}, including how to use connection identifiers and message_1 indication with CoAP.
+A similar construction is possible for other client-server protocols.
+Protocols that do not provide any correlation at all can prescribe prepending of the peer's connection identifier to all messages.

+Note that correlation between EDHOC messages may be obtained without transport support or connection identifiers, for example if the endpoints only accept a single instance of the protocol at a time, and execute conditionally on a correct sequence of messages.

 ## Authentication Parameters {#auth-key-id}